 Those who are poorer and more disadvantaged are disproportionately affected by common mental health problems.

 Mixed anxiety and depression are estimated to cause one-fifth of days lost in the workplace in Britain.

 One adult in six has a common mental disorder.

 Broke Girl in the City

 I am sure that many of you reading this blog have suffered from anxiety, stress and depression.
 It can be tough working and living in the city.
 High rents.
 Bills.
 Commuting.
-The job market is incredibly competitive and it seems to have got even worse post-Brexit.
+The job market is incredibly competitive and seems to have worsened post-Brexit.
 Job security and loyalty seem to be a thing of the past.
 Yet the pressure is on for all of us to keep working our way up the ladder…and then stay there.

-This year’s Mental Health Awareness Week looks at the real scale and impact on our mental health on surviving, to our health, relationships and future.
+This year’s Mental Health Awareness Week looks at the real scale and impact on our mental health, survival, health, relationships and future.
 Let us know your thoughts by leaving a comment below.